Harwin Introduces FPC Assemblies with Hi-Rel Connectors

 Requires less headroom so PCBs can be more densely packed together.

 Harwin now offers both its Datamate J-Tek and Gecko high-reliability (Hi-Rel) connectors with flexible printed circuits (FPCs) attached for situations where there is little space above the board surface.
-Highly suited to aerospace, motorsport, satellite and defence installations, these FPC assemblies provide engineers with lower profile interconnect solutions.
+Highly suited to aerospace, motorsport, satellite and defense installations, these FPC assemblies provide engineers with lower profile interconnect solutions.
 This means that the PCBs within a system design can be stacked much closer together.
 Through right-angled connections, these components can be kept at the periphery of the board resulting in thermal management and ease of mating benefits.

 The Datamate J-Tek options consists of a 2mm-pitch connector plus a 1A-rated 1mm-pitch FPC, and is supplied in either a single-ended design fitted with a male connector or a double-ended male-to-female.
 The Gecko options have a 1.25mm-pitch connector along with a 0.4A-rated 0.5mm-pitch FPC, also available in male single-ended or male-to-female double-ended configurations.
 Standard 10-contact assemblies are supplied from stock, with other assemblies available on request.